 The Mississippi River divides a portion of the state; its source is Lake Itasca.
 This natural boundary also divided the region when the Treaty of Paris determined United States’ western border after the Revolutionary War.
 Minnesota would not become whole until 1836 when it became part of the Wisconsin Territory, 33 years following the Louisana Purchase.

 The state capital of St. Paul, once called Pig’s Eye Landing, was founded in 1838 along the Mississippi River and was named the territorial capital in 1849.
-Minnesota became the 32nd state in 1858.

 Just upriver from St. Paul, Minneapolis formed from Ft.
 Snelling, built in 1819.
 Today, the metropolis spans both sides of the river for nearly 60 square miles.
 Downtown Minneapolis includes the world’s most extensive uninterrupted network of indoor pedestrian pathways.
-The skyway system boasts eight miles connecting restaurants, shopping, businesses, hotels and apartment complexes.
+The skyway system boasts eight miles connecting restaurants, shopping, businesses, hotels, and apartment complexes.

 HOW TO OBSERVE #NationalMinnesotaDay

 From the founders of the Mayo clinic to the creators of inline skates and cheerleading, Minnesotans find time to create, explore and celebrate.
 Tour the cities or 10,000 lakes and all the history in between!
 Use #NationalMinnesotaDay to share on social media.